status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

 ```

 Congratulations!
-Your beacon node is up and running, and syncing the network!
+Your beacon node is up and running!

 !!! success "What next?"